 Small-mindedness has no place in great marketing.
 In fact, a strong marketing strategy can give a small business high visibility in the marketplace.

-Given your interest in marketing and in nurses businesses, you might find these additional resources to be of interest.
+Given your interest in marketing and in publishers businesses, you might find these additional resources to be of interest.

-For tips on how to start a nurses business, these resources provide helpful advice:
+For those who want to open a publishers business, these resources provide helpful advice:

-If you want information on how to sell to nurses businesses, this isn't the ideal place for you on our site.
-Try these instead:
+If you consider publishers businesses to be sales prospects, this isn't the ideal place for you on our site.
+These guides are more appropriate for you: